 Pre-authorizations temporarily waived.
 Pre-authorization is currently not required for acute, in-network, in-patient admissions from the emergency department.
 Pre-authorization is also being waived for transfers from an in-patient facility to long-term ambulatory care, rehabilitation, or skilled nursing facilities, and transportation between facilities.
-These temporary changes to our pre-authorization policy are in effect until June 30, 2020.
+These temporary changes to our pre-authorization policy are in effect until December 31, 2020.
 Facilities are still required to notify AmeriHealth New Jersey.

 Check your medications.
 Check to make sure you have enough medications.
 Call your doctor if you need refills.
-Refill limits, such as the “refill too soon” limit, have been temporarily lifted.

 Are you a business owner or broker?
 Check out our COVID-19 Business Hub.

 Are you a doctor or health system?
 Visit the COVID-19 Provider Hub.

 Sign up for AmeriHealth New Jersey updates and information.
 Get connected today.